-The Best Italian Restaurants in LA
+The Best Italian Restaurants in All of LA

-Nancy Silverton, Joe Bastianich, and Mario Batali created the Italian Army knife of restaurants with their Osteria, which combines a high-end Italian restaurant with a lively amaro bar and a mozzarella bar where Silverton herself can also be found preparing dishes with mozzarella and burrata.
+Nancy Silverton, andJoe Bastianich created the Italian Army knife of restaurants with their Osteria, which combines a high-end Italian restaurant with a lively amaro bar and a mozzarella bar where Silverton herself can also be found preparing dishes with mozzarella and burrata.
 Dahlia Narvaez makes sure seasonal desserts keep pace.
 The only thing this mozza doesn’t have is pizza, but neighboring Pizzeria Mozza more than covers that territory.

 Brentwood’s San Vicente Blvd has become a hotbed for Italian restaurants, but the refurbished restaurant that Maureen Vincenti and Chef Nicola Mastronardi have steered since 1997 still stands out in the crowded field thanks to the level of their food.
 In summer, they serve a great soft-shell crab with roasted vegetables, and house-made tagliolini with Manila clams and zucchini.
 Cooler weather calls for richer meat dishes like porchetta.
 No matter the season, Vincenti also always hosts Monday’s popular pizza night.